Atimonan: Festivals

-The festival is a five-day celebration starting July 29 until August 2.
-The celebration is an array of both cultural and sports activities, talent and beauty contests participated by community organizations and individuals and headed by the local government's culture and arts council (LUPTAKSA) and Atimonan Tourism Council.
+The festival is a five-day celebration starting on July 29 until August 2.
+The celebration is an array of both cultural and sports activities, talent and beauty contests participated by community organisations and individuals and headed by the local government's culture and arts council (LUPTAKSA) and Atimonan Tourism Council.

-It can be Held in Aliwan Fiesta 2018 during the festival is Tagultol Fishing Festival represented by: Atimonan Community Dancers.
+It can be held in Aliwan Fiesta 2018 during the festival is the Tagultol Fishing Festival, represented by: Atimonan Community Dancers.

-The street dance is 15 member says:
+The street dance is 15 members says:

 "The progressive town of Atimonan lies on the western shore of the province of Quezon, bound by flourishing gifts of nature and the abundance of Lamon Bay.
-The creation of the Tagultol Fishing Festival 15 years ago brought new vigor to Atimonan’s cultural awareness, as well as an expression of gratitude to the Almighty and the town’s patroness Nuestra Señora de los Angeles for the bountiful catch received by fisherfolk.
+The creation of the Tagultol Fishing Festival 15 years ago brought new vigour to Atimonan’s cultural awareness, as well as an expression of gratitude to the Almighty and the town’s patroness Nuestra Señora de los Angeles for the bountiful catch received by fisherfolk.
 The festival shows the old fishing method of “ugtol,” a Tagalog word meaning “bounce”.
 Tagultol fishing consists of a rectangular stone tied to a piece of abaca string dipped in honey to make it more resilient in salt water.
 The original music was composed by Francisco Laude, founder of Lupong Tagapangasiwa ng Kultura at Sining sa Atimonan.
 Please welcome the Atimonan Community Dancers’ portrayal of the Tagultol Fishing festival!"